clearlinux/clear-linux-documentation/source/ciao-deploy.rst

        --private-key=~/.ssh/id_rsa \
        --user=<REMOTE_USER>

-Note: The playbook will create the following files in the current folder of the machine runninng the playbooks.
+Note: The playbook will create the following files in the current folder of the machine running the playbooks.

-  * ./certificates: This directory contains the certificates that where created and copied to the cluster nodes.
+  * ``./certificates``: This directory contains the certificates that where created and copied to the cluster nodes.

-  * ./images: This directory contains the images used by the ciao cluster. (fedora, clearlinux, cnci, ovmf.fd)
+  * ``./images``: This directory contains the images used by the ciao cluster (fedora, clearlinux, cnci, ovmf.fd).

-  * ./ciaorc: This file contains environment variables needed by ciao cli to authenticate to the ciao cluster.
+  * ``./ciaorc``: This file contains environment variables needed by ciao cli to authenticate to the ciao cluster.

-  * ./openrc: This file contains environment variables needed by openstack cli to authenticate with the ciao cluster.
+  * ``./openrc``: This file contains environment variables needed by openstack cli to authenticate with the ciao cluster.

 Verify
 ======